 – Participate in evaluating technical proposals against financial offers.
 Provide timely technical support in the management and implementation of UNHCR WASH program.

-- Provide strong leadership with WASH partners and other stakeholders, update detailed needs and resource assessments and revise designs and technical plans, taking into account practical aspects of implementation, long-term sustainable solutions, and relevant technical specifications and guidelines.
+– Jointly with WASH partners and other stakeholders, update detailed needs and resource assessments and revise designs and technical plans, taking into account practical aspects of implementation, long-term sustainable solutions, and relevant technical specifications and guidelines.

 – Lead, together with colleagues in human resources and programme, the recruitment efforts for WASH positions with an emphasis on promoting diversity within WASH staff- gender, geographic, thematic expertise, etc.